-Basketball fans may catch the Chicago Bulls in action in their home stadium, the United Center, from October through April.
+From October through April, basketball fans may catch the Chicago Bulls in action in their home stadium, the United Center.

-You also don’t have to be a football enthusiast to enjoy a live NFL game.
+You don’t have to be a football enthusiast to enjoy a live NFL game.

 Chicago Bears, who play at Soldier Field during the season, have a chaotic atmosphere that can only be fully appreciated by attending a game.